-We’re two Traditional Owners from Gudamalulgal in the Torres Strait, and we’re taking the Australian Government to court for failing to prevent climate change.
+We’re two Traditional Owners from Guda Maluyligal in the Torres Strait, and we’re taking the Australian government to court for failing to prevent climate change.

 We have a responsibility to protect Country and our communities – and we hope that by bringing this case we will help all Australians affected by climate change.

 Building on international success

 In 2015, the Urgenda Foundation and 886 people took the Dutch government to court for not doing enough to prevent climate change – and won.
 The courts ordered the Dutch government to take immediate steps to cut greenhouse gas emissions.

 Thanks to this groundbreaking legal action, the Netherlands now has some of the strongest climate policies in the world.